SchwarzIT/onyx/.changeset/rare-showers-fail.md

 "sit-onyx": patch
 ---

+fix(OnyxDatePickerV2): implement several bug fixes

-- fix(OnyxDatePickerV2): remove non-existing properties `hideLabel` and `labelTooltip` in favor of `label.hidden` and `label.tooltipText`
+- remove non-existing properties `hideLabel` and `labelTooltip` in favor of `label.hidden` and `label.tooltipText`
-- fix(OnyxDatePickerV2): use correct type for `message`, `error`, `success` and `selectionMode` property
+- use correct type for `message`, `error`, `success` and `selectionMode` property
-- fix(OnyxDatePickerV2): remove default `popoverOptions.fitParent` so the calendar popover is always displayed correctly, even when the date picker width is very small
+- remove default `popoverOptions.fitParent` so the calendar popover is always displayed correctly, even when the date picker width is very small
+- use correct aria-label for calendar popover
-- feat(OnyxDatePickerV2): support new property `hideClearIcon`
+- support new property `hideClearIcon`